openstack/ceilometer/doc/source/events.rst

 If the definitions file is not present, a warning will be logged, but an empty set of definitions will be assumed.
-By default, any notifications that do not have an event definition in the definitions file for them will be converted to events with a set of minimal, default traits.
+By default, any notifications that do not have a corresponding event definition in the definitions file will be converted to events with a set of minimal, default traits.
 This can be changed by setting the flag drop_unmatched_notifications_ in the ceilometer.conf file.
 If this is set to True, then any notifications